jdh8/jdh8.org/_drafts/my-defense-to-strong-1c.md

 Paradox advances
 ================
-[The paradox principle][paradox] is more than pass or correct.
-It is to consider what to respond to each option and make the cheapest call.
+[The paradox principle][paradox] in a pass-or-correct system is to bypass underbids.
 For example, hearing 1♣-(2♦)-pass, we hold

 ♠ J98
 ♥ KJ1032